InfiniteLoopify/genetic-algorithm-optimization/README.md

 # genetic-algorithm-optimization
-Calculate and Plot effect of Chromosome Length and Population on Generation Count of Genetic Algorithm
+Calculate and plot effect of Chromosome length and population on generation count of Genetic Algorithm